 While reading these approaches, you may have wondered if there are other options.
 Here are two:

-The first: isn’t is possible to buy expensive gear without waiting?
+The first: isn’t it possible to buy expensive gear without waiting?
 Sure.
 Just charge a recorder and microphone to your credit card.
 You’ll get the best of both worlds: pristine sound without spending anything at all.
 But is it worth going into debt for advanced field recording gear?

 Elite gear will total at least $2,000.
 That’s a considerable investment.
 It’s unlikely that a beginner will earn enough from sound fx sales or field recording gigs to recoup that cost for years.
 However, with other income it is possible to recover from investing in pro gear.

 There’s another option available to beginners, too.
-It’s one that splits the difference between buying beginning gear and a spending a lot on a pro kit.
+It’s one that splits the difference between buying beginning gear and spending a lot on a pro kit.
 What is it?
 It involves an innovative combination of pro gear and budget portable recorders.

 We’ll explore that option in a later article.